jinzhisu/MyBlog/_posts/2017-03-11-Use-PHP-to-friendly-output-SQL.markdown

 ---
 layout: post
-title:  "Hello GitHub!"
+title:  "Use PHP to friendly output SQL"
 date:   2017-03-11 20:28:21
-categories: program
+categories: Programming
 ---

 If use `echo` output sql,you will see the sql is so long in the screen.